 Lisa and Aly are on the run in a stolen RV when Lisa comes across Wolfe, a young boy with a head wound who’s lost his parents in “Don’t Move” by C.M.
-Lindley, this week’s New Voices entry.
+Lindley.
 Lindley crafts a compelling travel narrative as the three trek across the desert in search of something new, bound by their trauma.
-Join them on their journey below.

 Bursts of California poppies lined the campground’s entrance.
 Children left charred marshmallows to melt into the damp earth.
 The RV was old and dwarfed under a colonnade of towering redwoods.
 Most days, we passed time inside on the two benches that lined the walls, each covered in birds-of-paradise patterned cushions, a circular rusted table between them.
 When we first arrived, someone lobbed a rock through the window and we covered the wound with a black trash bag.
 At night, the bag would catch the moon’s reflection and glisten.